#06 - Core Business Events, What data is required?

 I move onto the sixth area, the Core Business Events.

-In the Core Business Events area I identify what data is required to deliver the Information Product.
+In the Core Business Events area, we identify what data is required to deliver the Information Product.

-I want to understand the essential data I need, help discover if I have already collected it, or identify which System of Capture it needs to be collected from.
+We want to understand the essential data we need and help discover whether we have already collected it, or identify which System of Capture it needs to be collected from.

 These Core Business Events generate the data that will be used in the Information Product.

-In identifying core business events, consider all activities that produce relevant data.
+When identifying Core Business Events, consider all activities that produce relevant data.
 This includes events related to the business questions, as well as related events that may provide further context or insights.

-This pattern helps establish a shared language between the business experts and Agile Data Team.
+This pattern helps establish a shared language between the subject matter experts and data team.

-It prevents premature delving into detailed data requirements, this can occur once the Information Product is prioritised for delivery.
+It prevents premature delving into detailed data requirements.
+Understanding the detail can occur once the Information Product is prioritised for delivery.

-We want to identify if the required data has already been collected, designed and transformation rules have been applied.
-If not, the Agile Data Team will need to initiate that work.
+We want to identify whether the required data has already been collected, or designed and whether transformation rules have been applied.
+If not, the data team will need to initiate that work.

-This information aids the Agile Data Team in estimating the complexity and effort needed to deliver the Information Product.
-It also proves essential in future discussions about trade-off’s decisions with stakeholders.
+This information aids the data team in estimating the complexity and effort needed to deliver the Information Product.
+It is also useful for guiding future discussions about trade-off decisions with stakeholders.